 Many modern French slang words come from other words having been inverted.
 This rings true here with chanmé, which came from méchant, meaning badly behaved or ‘wicked’ and ordinarily used to describe a child.
-You will hear Parisians using it to mean ‘wicked’ in the modernized, positive sense of the word.
+You will hear Parisians using it to mean ‘wicked’ in the modernised, positive sense of the word.
 This is an easy one to slip into conversation without sounding too forced.

 «Le concert d’hier soir, c’était chanmé!»